 If it is only logical to take a rest, after a long morning and a tiring day of crowded streets and stores, take a deep breath and head to the Hamarikyu Gardens.
 They may not be the most famous, but sure are what anyone would like to experience after a busy day.

 Surrounded by nearby tall constructions, it is a little piece of nature, in between the concrete jungle of Tokyo.
-The gardens will fascinate you with a little teahouse, located on an island in one of the lakes.
-Visitors can sip on their tea in peace and quiet while enjoying the Japanese cultural experience.
+These Japanese gardens will fascinate you with a little teahouse, located on an island in one of the lakes.
+Visitors can sip on their tea in peace and quiet while enjoying the cultural experience.

 Day 3: Asakusa, Harajuku, Meiji Shrine and the Tokyo Metropolitan Government Building